 In this paper we will look at the reason's behind the long tenure of the Aristotelian viewpoint as well as the work of Copernicus, Galileo, Kepler, Brahe, and Newton that eventually lead to its downfall.
 We will also look at the trial of Galileo and some of the events that led up to it.
 Finally, we will see how the Christian church eventually modified its interpretation of certain passages of scripture that seemed to support a stationary earth.
 It was realized that the language used in these passages didn't have to be taken literally, but could be interpreted in a poetic or phenomenological manner.
 The paradigm shift brought about changes in both science and Christian theology.
 In both cases the changes were resisted initially but eventually converged toward a peaceful solution.

-There is a Table of Contents (Article Contents) for this paper on the top bar.
-To download a copy of this paper in Adobe Acrobat format you need to right-click on the link Changing_Views (PDF) and select Save target (link) as.
+There is a Table of Contents for this paper (labeled Contents) on the top bar.
+To view or download a copy of this paper in Adobe Acrobat format you need to click on the link Galileo (PDF).